Real-Time Dam Levels

 Current Weather & Evaporation Impact

 Cooler current temperatures of 13°C help minimize evaporation losses across the reservoir.
-Currently experiencing clear sky conditions with no immediate precipitation, inflows remain entirely dependent on upstream river movement.
+Under current clear sky weather, there is no direct rainfall contributing to the immediate storage levels.

 Future Outlook & Monitoring

 Looking ahead, the trajectory of Lock 4 - Bookpurnong's water levels will depend heavily on upcoming seasonal rainfall patterns.
-Continuous telemetry and advanced hydrological modeling are employed to forecast storage changes.
+State water authorities utilize highly sophisticated monitoring tools to ensure every drop is accounted for.
 Given the unpredictable nature of Australia's climate, from La Niña flooding to El Niño droughts, maintaining a dynamic operational strategy for Lock 4 - Bookpurnong is absolutely essential.

 Location Map